Requirements for ISO 9001 Certification

 Clause 7: Support

-This clause addresses infrastructure and system support requirements:
+Clause 7 addresses system support requirements:

 • Competence and training